 Approximately 13% report being denied health care or having received poor health care in the past.
 Among transgender elders, cardiovascular disease remains high.
 Many have other chronic physical conditions.
 For many, they have faced housing discrimination based on their sexual orientation or gender identity.
 Moreover, many distrust health care providers.

 Aging with Pride

-According to the results of Aging With Pride, a national health, aging, and sexual/gender study, the principal investigator, Karen Fredriksen-Goldsen, has explained that not everyone in this group has experienced poor health.
-In fact, most are doing really well.
-In my own research on LGBTQ elders, resilience was reported at very high rates across the genders.
+According to the results of Aging With Pride, a national health, aging, and sexual/gender study, the principal investigator, Karen Fredriksen-Goldsen, explained that not everyone in this group has experienced poor health.
+In fact, most are doing really well, and In my own research on LGBTQ elders, resilience was reported at very high rates across the genders.
 Many LGBTQ elders have worked for years to be accepted and recognized for who they are.
-Your senior living community could benefit from their resilience.
-The question is, how does one create more space in a senior living community for LGBTQ elders?
+In other words, your senior living community could benefit from their resilience.
+However, the question is, how does one create more space in a senior living community for LGBTQ elders?

 What You Can Do

 - Become familiar with the LGBTQ community.
 You could watch a film like Gen Silent, read a book about LGBTQ elders, go to a respected website.
 Then use what you’ve learned to start getting familiar with the concerns and strengths of LGBTQ elders in the community.